chessapig/chessapig.github.io/_posts/crafts/2024-01-05-hyperbolic-origami.md

-**Question:** This shape is close to something called a hyperbolic paraboloid.
+**Question 2:** This shape is close to something called a hyperbolic paraboloid.
 This is named after two shapes: the *parabola* and the *hyperbola* (shown below).
 Can you find two hidden parabolas inside the origami you just made?
 Can you find a hyperbola?

 <div class="text-center">
 <img src="/assets/crafts/hyperbolic origami/hyperbola vs parabola.png" alt="paper model of octahedron" height="300" >